idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/ates.md

 !listing modules/porous_flow/examples/ates/ates.i start=[heat_out_in_timestep] end=[produced_T_time_integrated]

+which in turn can be used to calculate $R$ for each cycle.

 ## Results

 [ates_evolution] shows the evolution of temperature for the first cycle in this example.
-Notice the buoyancy-driven convection, where hot water rises to the top of the aquifer: it is the prime reason why not all the heat energy can be extracted.
+Notice the buoyancy-driven convection, which causes hot water to rise to the top of the aquifer: this is the prime reason why not all the heat energy can be extracted.
 In subsequent cycles, the aquifer temperature starts slightly hotter than ambient, so recovery efficiency gradually increases with cycle, as shown in [tab:re].

 !media porous_flow/ates_evolution.mp4 caption=Evolution of the temperature during injection of 90$^{\circ}$C water into an aquifer of thickness 20m (indicated by the white horizontal lines) for a annual cycle length id=ates_evolution